unchain-tech/UNCHAIN-projects/docs/The_Graph-SE2-Subgraph-package/en/section-1/lesson-1_Adding an event.md

 > Open up YourContract.sol under packages/hardhat/contracts

-Add the following new code.
+Add the following new line of code.

 ```
     event SendMessage(address _from, address _to, string message);